Splurge vs. Save | Designers Sound Off

 We love clients to invest in a good-quality sofa—the place you and your guests sit the most should be comfortable, durable and of course, beautiful!
 We highly recommend pieces with flippable (unattached) cushions, to prevent the “flattening” effect you typically see in a less expensive piece… make sure you go shopping locally; if you’re going to splurge you’ll want to actually sit on the sofa first.
 The worst thing we see is when our clients, especially petite ones, don’t “fit” in their furniture because they’ve made the mistake of shopping online first.
 Don’t be afraid to ask about cushion upgrades either!
 Lots of places can substitute downfilled or wrapped cushions for basic fiber or foam to make them more comfortable.
 Our favorite tip to make the piece last is to choose “performance” fabric— even available in entry level fabrics… performance fabrics such as Krypton have come a long way and are very beautiful!
 Upgrading fabric is the perfect splurge for our clients with younger children and families with pets.

 High Cotton Home Furnishings and Gifts

 Splurge on antiques and scrimp on upholstered items.
 Antiques are timeless; they last forever, but upholstered pieces need to be redone from time to time and styles and patterns come and go.

 TLC’s Trading Spaces

-Put your money toward good dining room chairs—they get more wear than the table and there’s nothing more annoying than sitting down for dinner in a loose and wobbly chair.
+Put your money toward most comfortable dining chairs—they get more wear than the table and there’s nothing more annoying than sitting down for dinner in a loose and wobbly chair.
 You don’t have to buy the set; there are lots of good, economical options for the dining room table, but buy the best chairs you can afford.